Why do 70% of multi-million dollar lottery winners end up bankrupt in a few years?

 The dangers of new money

-Money can bring up mixed emotions such as guilt, shame, anxiety in most of us.
+Money can bring up mixed emotions such as guilt, shame, anxiety.

 Suddenly having lots of money, when we haven’t dealt with our issues around money, could trigger painful memories about money (financial trauma), which then worsens our bad financial behaviors because we’re now dealing with our issues on a larger scale, with more options to self-destruct or hide from ourselves.